-Grading your seams only needs to be done where you will be pressing the seam to one side or in an area such as collar, that will be turned right side out.
+When sewing, grading seams only needs to be done where you will be pressing the seam to one side or in an area such as a collar, that will be turned right side out.
 It is not necessary for straight seams that will be pressed open.

 Start by sewing your seam as per the instructions in your sewing pattern.
 This seam had a seam allowance of ½ inch (12mm).

 In this example, I had 2 layers so I left the outside seam allowance at ½ inch (12mm) and trimmed the other at ⅜ inch (1cm).